The cardinal believes reception of Communion depends on 'conscience'. Does his reasoning add up?

 The man sitting a few feet away from me – spry and youthful for his 68 years, polite, unflappable – does not look like a firebrand.
 But Cardinal Blase Cupich has been a controversial figure since at least 2011, when as Bishop of Spokane he discouraged his priests and seminarians from attending pro-life vigils.
-More recently, he has argued that reception of Communion should depend on an individual’s “conscience” – which observers have struggled to reconcile with the Church’s prohibitions regarding, say, pro-abortion politicians or the divorced and remarried.
+More recently, he has argued that reception of Communion ultimately depends on an individual’s “conscience” – which observers have struggled to reconcile with the Church’s prohibitions regarding, say, pro-abortion politicians or the divorced and remarried.
 More controversially yet, the cardinal has claimed Pope Francis’s support for his views.

 In fairness, Francis obviously likes Cardinal Cupich, having promoted him first to Archbishop of Chicago and then to the College of Cardinals.
 I’m meeting His Eminence just before his lecture to the Von Hügel Institute at St Edmund’s College, Cambridge.
 It’s titled “Pope Francis’s Revolution of Mercy: Amoris Laetitia as a New Paradigm of Catholicity”.
 The Pope’s emphasis is on community, the cardinal tells me as we perch on armchairs in an academic’s book-lined office.
 “The Church needs to be that community that is going to accompany people.”